mochiblog/mochiblog.github.io/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Hello world!
-image: /img/hello_world.jpeg
+image: /img/mochi-intro.png
 ---

-This is my first post, how exciting!
+Greetings, human viewer!
+Welcome to my blog, and my first post.
+This blog is about a molecular biologist learning to code.
+I am very excited to share my journey with you!